The 2019 IPG Independent Publishing Awards are now closed. The shortlist will be announced soon.

 How do I enter?

 I know a lot of companies are shy about entering themselves for awards, and we used to be one of those.
 But even the process of simply entering is invaluable.
 It is a great way to take a step back from day to day business to review what you are doing and where you are heading.
 Whether you win an award, get shortlisted or miss out, that’s the guaranteed benefit of taking part.
-Pete Duncan, Constable & Robinson
+Pete Duncan, formerly MD of Constable & Robinson

 What information do I need to submit?